topkecleon/telegram-bot-bash/doc/5_practice.md

 In addition you should know about [BotFather, the one bot to rule them all](https://core.telegram.org/bots#3-how-do-i-create-a-bot).
 It will help you create new bots and change settings for existing ones.
 [Commands known by Botfather](https://core.telegram.org/bots#generating-an-authorization-token)

-If you dont't have a github account, it may time to [sepup a free account now](https://github.com/pricing)
+If you don't have a github account, it may time to [setup a free account now](https://github.com/pricing)

 ### Add commands to mycommands.sh only
 To ease updates never change ```bashbot.sh```, instead your commands and functions must go to  ```mycommands.sh``` .
 Insert your Bot commands in the ```case ... esac``` block of the 'mycommands()' function: